jcaffey/dotfiles/nvim/.config/nvim/lua/custom/themes/README.md

-This is a customer NvChad theme based off of nordic.
+This is a custom NvChad theme based off of nordic.
-Copy this file to ~/.local/share/nvim/lazy/base46/lua/base46/themes/ Then set theme to 'nordic' in chadrc k byeeeee
+Copy this file to ~/.local/share/nvim/lazy/base46/lua/base46/themes/ Then set theme to 'nordic' in chadrc